MASantos/DragonCompSci/IntroToProgrammingInJavaScript.md

            alert("Wrong!")
          }
 ```
-2. Write a program that prompts the user to guess a hidden number.
+2. **Game: Guess it!
+II**.
+Write a program that prompts the user to guess a hidden number.
 This time, the user has 3 chances to guess the number correctly.
    Say the hidden number is 12.
 If the user's guess is  20, show a dialog window saying "It's smaller!"; if the user's guess is 8,
    show a dialog window saying "It's larger!".